-First the definition: How to Use Exogenous Ketones
+How to Use Exogenous Ketones

-Why take exogenous ketones
+Why take exogenous ketones?

 Improving metabolic efficiency

-Types of exogenous ketones and how to use them
+Different types of exogenous ketones and how to use them

 When it comes to consumption, these supplements can be taken without limits between meals.
 Some people consume about 25 ml while others consume about 45 ml on a daily basis.

-Ketone salts are another type of exogenous ketones that contain BHB found in salts such as Sodium, Magnesium, and Calcium.
-The addition of salts not only improves the absorption rate but it also masks the bitter taste of BHB to give the supplement a flavored taste.
-Although ketone salts may not raise blood ketone levels like ketone esters do, they gradually reduce severe side effects such as stomach cramps and diarrhea experienced in ketone esters.
-These supplements are consumed at the rate of 1 to 2 teaspoons daily depending on your ketogenic state.
+Ketone salts are another type of exogenous ketones that contain BHB bound to a salt such as sodium, magnesium, potassium, or calcium.
+The addition of salts not only improves the absorption rate but it also helps to mask the bitter taste of BHB to give the supplement a much improved taste and make it easier to consume.

 MCT Oils or ketone oils